jvloo/plab/README.md

+# Project Plab

-# BeCommerce
+# About this project
-Core for my ecommerce project developed using Codeigniter 3 + Bootstrap 4 + VueJS 2
+- quick-coded prototype
+- version 0.1.0-beta.1
+- minimum viable, which means only essential functions are developed